pactflow/example-bi-directional-provider-dotnet/README.md

 * `make fake_ci` - run the CI process locally, this will publish the Swagger document and Shchemathesis report to Pactflow.

 ### Using Example on Windows.
-You can still try this example locally on Windows using powershell and running commands manually.
-These will be the same commands that are used in the makefile with a few manual tweaks.
+To run this example on Windows, we will use Powershell and run the commands defined in the Makefile, manually.

+We will take you through the steps, but you can see the commands in the `./Makefile`

+Some notes:

+* Most of them use the pact-cli docker image
+* Can be ran locally from Powershell by changing the unix paths to windows paths
+* Replace the environment variable references.
+Any variable referenced as ${VARIABLE} can be changed to $env:VARIABLE for use in Powershell.

-1. Publish the example in visual studio, or by using the dotnet CLI to run `dotnet publish` in the same directory as the example solution.
+1. Publish the example in Visual Studio, or by using the dotnet CLI to run `dotnet publish` in the same directory as the example solution.
 This will generate a .dll and also generates the swagger doc.

 2. Next we can use Schemathesis to test the API against our generated swagger doc.
 Start the example project in Visual Studio or via dotnet cli from the project root: